Austrian colonization of the Nicobar Islands

 A modern map of the Nicobar (and Andaman) islands.

 The Austrian colonization of the Nicobar Islands (Nikobaren, renamed to the Theresia Islands [Theresia-Inseln]) involved a series of three separate attempts by the Habsburg monarchy, and later the Austrian Empire, to colonize and settle the Nicobar Islands.
 Only the first of these launched in 1778, was successful.
 The second attempt was canceled, and the third, in 1886, was abandoned due to prior colonization by the British in 1868.
 The Nicobar Islands had been previously colonized by the Danish in 1756; the Danes abandoned the islands after multiple outbreaks of malaria, but continued to lay formal claim to the islands until 1848.

 Previous colonization by the Danish

 The Nicobar Islands were officially colonized by the Danish on 1 January 1756.
-Denmark owned a significant port in India, Tranquebar, and decided to colonize the islands, citing a lack of native resistance, ease of access, and vicinity to Tranquebar.
+Denmark–Norway owned a significant port in India, Tranquebar, and decided to colonize the islands, citing a lack of native resistance, ease of access, and vicinity to Tranquebar.
 In December 1756, the Danish named the islands Frederick's Islands (Frederiksøerne), after the then King of Denmark, Frederick V.

 Within a few months of colonization, the island of Nancowry was settled, and the colony contracted malaria for the first time.
 The mosquito-borne tropical disease spread island-to-island until it eventually hit the Danish colonists so hard that the remaining settlers, including the head of the colony, sailed back to Tranquebar in March 1760.
 Another expedition was made in 1768, but within less than 9 years that colony had disappeared as well.